-Organizing code into classes provides encapsulation - the bundling together of closely related data, along with the methods that act on that data.
+Organizing code into classes provides encapsulation - bundling together a set of closely related data, along with the methods that act on that data.
 For example a Vector class can keep together the coordinates associated with a vector along with operations that one might perform on vectors such as addition, cross product, etc.